coderade/coderade.io-blog/content/post/es6/const-and-let-limitations.md

 date = "2017-09-10T21:44:08+02:00"
 tags = []
-title = "ES6 - Limitations of using const and let"
+title = "ES6 - Limitations of using const and let" description = "One of the main things that we need to understand about const and let:
+               is that const, is a constant, so, it's not going to change and let is something that might change, it could change"
 +++

 As I mentioned at my previous article, one of the main things that we need to understand about const and let: